 In some cases an agency may be relatively certain, before beginning the rulemaking process, that a proposed regulatory action will be noncontroversial - for example, where a regulatory action has a very minor or generally beneficial effect, or where the agency has obtained consensus among all interested parties before formally proposing a regulatory action.
-In such cases, a simplified notice and comment procedure should be adequate to provide public notice of the pending rule, confirm the agency's belief that the regulatory action is noncontroversial, and provide other useful feedback to the agency.
+In such cases, a simplified notice and comment procedure will be adequate to provide public notice of the pending rule, confirm the agency's belief that the regulatory action is noncontroversial, and provide other useful feedback to the agency.
 The proposed law creates such a procedure.

-4. An adverse comment is a comment suggesting that the regulation should not be adopted or should be changed, or asserting that the agency has not satisfied the requirements of the rulemaking procedure.
+&lt;sup>4.
+An adverse comment is a comment suggesting that the regulation should not be adopted or should be changed, or asserting that the agency has not satisfied the requirements of the rulemaking procedure.
 See proposed Gov't Code § 11347(c).

-5. See proposed Gov't Code § 11347.
+&lt;sup>5.
+See proposed Gov't Code § 11347.

-6. Note that regulations that lack substantive effect may already be adopted under a streamlined procedure as "regulations without regulatory effect."
-See 1 CCR § 100.
-However, many regulations with a very minor effect will still have some substantive effect and are therefore not eligible for adoption as a regulation without regulatory effect.
+&lt;sup>6.
+Under existing law regulations that lack substantive effect may be adopted under a streamlined procedure as "regulations without regulatory effect."
+See 1 Cal.
+Code Regs. § 100 (Westlaw 1997).
+However, many noncontroversial regulations have some substantive effect and are therefore not eligible for adoption as a regulation without regulatory effect.

-7. The procedure is similar to the direct final rulemaking procedure increasingly used in federal administrative rulemaking.
+&lt;sup>7.
+The consent regulation procedure is similar to the direct final rulemaking procedure increasingly used in federal administrative rulemaking.
 See discussion in Levin, Direct Final Rulemaking, 64 Geo.
 Wash.
 L. Rev. 1 (1995).
 "The purpose of the direct final rulemaking technique is to streamline the rulemaking process in situations in which a rule is considered so noncontroversial that the most minimal procedures should be adequate."
 Id. at 2.
-Expanded use of the direct final rulemaking procedure by federal agencies has been
+Expanded use of the direct final rulemaking procedure by federal